 We resume our journey from Machha Khola following Tharo Khola through the narrow path and finally to Khorla Besi.
-After a few times will reach the most popular hot-spring, Tatopani.
+After a few times will reach the most popular hot spring, Tatopani.
 We can relieve our stress and tiredness by taking a hot bath in Tatopani.
-Then we will cross the Suspension bridge of Budhi Gandaki River to reach Thado Bharayag.
+Then we will cross the Suspension bridge of the Budhi Gandaki River to reach Thado Bharayag.
 Walking along the river we will reach Jagat village.
 Overnight at a lodge/teahouse in Jagat.

 Day 06: Trek toward Deng (1860m)

 Resuming our trek, initially, we climbed a rocky cliff towards Siribas and continued toward Ghatte Khola.
-Crossing the suspension bridge we’ll reach Philim village, settlement of Gurung community.
-You will have lunch and continue our journey from grassy slopes and some cliffs to cross over Budi Gandaki to reach a small village called Deng.
+Crossing the suspension bridge we’ll reach Philim village, the settlement of the Gurung community.
+You will have lunch and continue your journey from grassy slopes and some cliffs to cross over Budi Gandaki to reach a small village called Deng.
 We will rest for the day here.
 Overnight at a teahouse/lodge in Deng.

 Day 07: Deng Village to Namrung (2630m)

-We begin our trip crossing over the Budhi Gandaki Bridge to climb a bit far to join the trail from Bhi.
-Headed through the forest, green valley, houses of ethnic groups of Manaslu region.
-The trail then processed to Ghap through several landscapes.
+We begin our trip by crossing over the Budhi Gandaki Bridge to climb a bit far to join the trail from Bhi.
+Headed through the forest, green valley, and houses of ethnic groups of the Manaslu region.
+The trail was then processed to Ghap through several landscapes.
 You should follow the instruction of your guide and be extra concerned about the path.
 After all the obstacles we finally reach up to Namrung Village.
 After a wonderful sunset from the village, we will rest for the day.
 Overnight at a teahouse/lodge in Namrung.

 Day 08: Namrung to Samagaun (3530m)